Introduction

 Variable costs tend to catch new investors off guard:

-- Maintenance reserve — Set aside 1-3% of property value annually
+- Maintenance reserve: 1-3% of property value annually

 - Utilities (if landlord-paid)

-- Vacancy allowance — Budget for at least one month of vacancy per year
+- Vacancy allowance: At least one month of vacancy per year

 Underestimating these costs is the primary cause of negative cash flow.
-Zillow found that 31% of landlords wished they'd budgeted more for repairs — build your projections conservatively before making any offer.
+Zillow found that 31% of landlords wished they'd budgeted more for repairs, so conservative projections reflect a more realistic picture before making any offer.

 Step 5: Get Pre-Approved, Make an Offer, and Close